André Muhirwa

-André Muhirwa (1920–2003) was a Burundian politician as a member of the Union for National Progress (Union pour le Progrès national, UPRONA) and the third Prime Minister of Burundi from 19 October 1961 to 7 June 1963.
-His term coincided with Burundi's independence.
+André Muhirwa (1920 – 28 April 2003) was a Burundian politician who served as prime minister of Burundi from 1961 to 1963.
+He became prime minister following the assassination of his predecessor, Louis Rwagasore.
+A member of the Union for National Progress (UPRONA), he previously served as Minister of the Interior from September to October 1961.

 Early life

 André Muhirwa was born in 1920 in Murete, Ruanda-Urundi.
 He was the son of Mbanzabugabo, a prominent chief.
 He belonged to the Batare lineage of the Ganwa ethnicity.
 Following the death of his father in 1930 and his protests over the former's appointed successor, the Belgian Residency forced him into exile with his brothers in Tanganyika.
 Muhirwa and his brothers returned to Burundi in late 1931.
 With the assistance of a Catholic priest, he studied at the Groupe Scolaire de Astrida, graduating in 1942.
 From then until 1944 he served as a clerk in the Bururi District Office.

 Political career

 In 1944 Muhirwa was granted the small chiefdom of Buhumuza in the Ruyigi territory.
 The chiefdom was distant from his place of origin, and he later recounted in an interview that while presiding over it he felt as if he were still in exile.
 In 1952 he married Rosa Paula Iribagiza, the daughter of the Mwami (king) of Burundi, Mwambutsa IV of Burundi.
 The marriage was part of a deal struck by Muhirwa with the monarchy to assume his father's chiefdom, with the assistance of Chiefs Ntitendereza and Barusasiyeko.
 He was granted the chiefdom the following year.
 Afterwards he became a staunch supporter of Bezi lineage Ganwa and grew close to the monarchy.
 He retained good relations with the Mwami even after he separated from Iribagiza.

 In 1958 Muhirwa became a supporter of Crown Prince Louis Rwagasore and later joined the Union for National Progress (Union pour le Progrès national, UPRONA)—Rwagosore's political party—becoming one of its vice-presidents by April 1960.
 In October 1960 he fled Urundi and went to Tanganyika, but returned in August 1961 to help Rwagosore prepare UPRONA for the 1961 elections.
 Following UPRONA's victory in September, Rwagosore appointed Muhirwa as Minister of the Interior in his government.
 On 13 October Rwagosore was assassinated, and Muhirwa was appointed Prime Minister of Burundi to replace him on 19 October.
 The Legislative Assembly gave him its confidence in a vote, 50 to two.
 Jean Ntiruhama replaced him as Minister of Interior.
 At the Legislative Assembly's session on 22 October Muhirwa, citing the distraction of "recent events", declined to offer a government program and the body sat aimlessly for the next few months.
 He accused the Belgian administration, namely Governor-General Jean-Paul Harroy, of being complicit in Rwagasore's murder, though he vacillated on this position, at points expressing concern over the future of Belgian-Burundian relations but also facing pressure from his government and the public to condemn the Belgians.
 He attended the public execution of Rwagasore's killers in January 1963.